microsoftgraph/msgraph-sdk-powershell/src/Applications/v1.0/docs/Add-MgApplicationPassword.md

 ## SYNOPSIS
 Adds a strong password or secret to an application.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ## SYNTAX